seanghay/imgproxy/README.md

 # @seanghay/imgproxy

-Suppprts for ESM, Node and Browser.
+Suppprts for ESM, CommonJS and Browser.
 Deno?

 This is a pure ESM/CommonJS fork of the original [improxy](https://www.npmjs.com/package/imgproxy).